texfaq/texfaq.github.io/FAQ-grffilenames.md

 ```latex
 \includegraphics{"gappy graphics.eps"}
 ```
-using ''ordinary'' LaTeX causes confusion in `xdvi` and `dvips`, even though it works at compilation time.
+using "ordinary" LaTeX causes confusion in `xdvi` and `dvips`, even though it works at compilation time.
 Sadly, even within such quotes, multiple dots give `\includegraphics` difficulties.
 Note that